About WRI

 In 2010 WRI ran the first Wildlife Rehabilitation Conference in Ireland.
 The conference brought together speakers from countries more advanced in their wildlife management for talks and practical sessions.
 The Conference generated huge interest and positive feedback.
 Following the success of the 2010 conference WRI hosted a wildlife conference in 2011, 2012, and an even more popular Wildlife Crime Conference in 2013 and 2015.

-You can view an archive of past Conferences at www.wri.ie/pages/conf-archive.html
+You can view past and upcoming Conferences at http://wri.ie/conferences/

 IWM website